 On Wednesday evening, troops and others were out in force in Washington.
 A Defense official said at least 2,200 National Guard members would be on the streets.
+Helmeted forces ringed Lafayette Park across from the White House.
+Military vehicles were parked at intersections, blocking access.

-The clampdown followed a weekend of demonstrations outside the White House.
 Trump had been furious about images juxtaposing fires set in the park outside the executive mansion with a darkened White House in the background, according to current and former campaign and administration officials.
 He was also angry about the news coverage revealing he had gone to the secure White House bunker during Friday’s protests.

 AP writers Michael Balsamo and Lolita C. Baldor in Washington and Sarah Blake Morgan in West Jefferson, North Carolina, contributed.